arsduo/koala/readme.md

 1.0 beta
 ---
-We've just released a beta of 1.0, chock-full of great new features.
+Version 1.0 is currently in beta, chock-full of great new features.
 To download the beta, just add --pre when installing the gem:

     sudo gem install koala --pre